 Cheese, potato & bacon monster pizza.

-If you thought Dominos were the ultimate King of mouthwatering pizza topping combinations, or experts when it comes to takeaway pizzas then you haven’t even lived yet.
+If you thought Dominos were the mouthwatering pizza topping combinations, or experts when it comes to takeaway pizzas then you haven’t even lived yet.
 Takeaway pizzas in Korea have unique flavour and ingredient combinations inspired by Italy, Germany, Korea and the USA.
 Have you ever has a spicy German sausage pizza with a cream cheese sauce base sauce, or sweet-potato stuffed crust bulgogi beef Chicago style pizza?
 Needless to say the combinations here are endless, and in some cases too adventurous.
 All I can says is if you have the opportunity to create your own pizza, head for a cheese with potato fries and bacon rashers collaboration.

 Contact info & social media links: